duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 bundle
 guard init livereload
+# I receive error No such middleware to insert before: ActionDispatch::Static
+# so better is to use browser plugin instead of gem 'rack-livereload'
-sed -i config/environments/development.rb -e '/^end/i \
+# sed -i config/environments/development.rb -e '/^end/i \
-  # livereload\
+#   # livereload\
-  # use rack-livereload or browser extension\
+#   # use rack-livereload or browser extension\
-  # if guard is not running, there is an error in js console:\
+#   # if guard is not running, there is an error in js console:\
-  # Cross-origin plugin content from  must have a visible size larger than 400 x\
+#   # Cross-origin plugin content from  must have a visible size larger than 400 x\
-  # 300 pixels, or it will be blocked.
+#   # 300 pixels, or it will be blocked.
 Invisible content is always blocked.\
-  config.middleware.insert_after ActionDispatch::Static, Rack::LiveReload\
+#   config.middleware.insert_after ActionDispatch::Static, Rack::LiveReload\
-  # run with rails s -p b 0.0.0.0 to allow local network, allow remote requests\
-  config.web_console.whiny_requests = false'
+# '

 cat > config/initializers/bullet.rb << HERE_DOC
 if defined?
 Bullet